thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

 Now, We start **a Python shell**.

-The symbol `>>>`  a **shell** prompt indicating that the interpreter is expecting the user to type some Python code into the shell.
+The symbol `>>>`  a **shell** prompt indicating that the interpreter is expecting the user to type some commands(Python code) into the shell.

 A command, often called a statement, instructs the interpreter to do something.
 For example, the statement `print('Yankees rule!')` instructs the interpreter to call the function `print`, which will output the string `Yankees rule!` to the window associated with the shell.

 The sequence of commands